How did West Virginia Become Known as “Wild and Wonderful”?

 Let’s go fishing for wild rainbow trout!
 It’s sure to be “Wild and Wonderful.”

-For 16 “Wild and Wonderful” years, John lived at Watoga until his father, Vernon, retired after 43 years.
+John C. Dean is a graduate of West Virginia University, 1984, BSJ.
+For 16 years, he lived at Watoga State Park until his father, Vernon, retired after 43 years.
 Since 2001, John has been an editor at Puritas Springs Software, a legal software development company in Hinckley, Ohio.
-From 1989-2001, he was an editor for Squire Patton Boggs, a Cleveland, Ohio international law firm.
-In the mid-1980s, John was a reporter for The Register-Herald in Beckley, West Virginia.
-Currently, he is writing two novels.
+From 1989-2001, he was a legal editor for Squire Patton Boggs, a Cleveland, Ohio international law firm.
+Additionally, he was a reporter for The Register-Herald in Beckley, West Virginia in the mid-1980s.
 Feel free to share your “Wild & Wonderful” fishin’ stories with John at firstname.lastname@example.org.